IGNF/Comp3D/doc_uni/overview.rst

 - relative precision export (see :ref:`relative-precision`)

-- possibility of integrating an automatic pipeline (see :ref:`automatization`)
+- pipeline integration, command line interface (see :ref:`automatization`)

 - and more